sherifadel90/AppDynamicsPlatformInstallation/README.md

 ### Notes

-1. In case of a Server restart, you can perform the below to start back all the serivces:
+1. In case of a Server restart, you can start back all the serivces viia the CLI:
 	<pre><code>
 	cd /opt/appdynamics/platform/platform-admin
 	bin/platform-admin.sh start-platform-admin